Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-In my capacity as a Lecturer, I Co-Convene a Masters of Research unit: MEDI17001: Medical Research Foundations: Ethics, Integrity and Practice and have Convened a Psychology 4th Year/Masters unit: Thinking, reasoning and decision making in theoretical and applied settings.
+In my capacity as a Lecturer, I have been in charge of undergraduate units in Psychology (Design and Statistics, Foundations, and Cognition), and post graduate units for the Masters of Research.
 I also have delivered several guest lectures on undergraduate units in Psychology such as Perception and Cognition.

 I am a tutor on the BClinSci course: Foundations of Learning, Communication and Teamwork and a Masters of Public Health unit: System Science in Healthcare.

-I supervise three PhD students who are looking at decision making in emergency settings, barriers to diabetes care for the CALD population, and the GP/patient relationship, respectively.
+I supervise two PhD students who are looking at decision making in emergency settings, barriers to diabetes care for the CALD population, and the GP/patient relationship, respectively.

-I supervise several students from Psychology and Medicine who are undertaking empirical research as part of their undergradute, postgraduate and higher degree research programs.
+I have supervised several students from Psychology and Medicine who are undertaking empirical research as part of their undergradute, postgraduate and higher degree research programs.

 I worked previously as a medical sonographer working at tertiary hospitals and private practices.